 Hungary is a land-locked country in Eastern Europe.
-It is home to around 10 million people, and has four universities that offer a medicine course in English; Debrecen, Pécs, Szeged and Semmelweis, which between them admit over 850 applicants onto English-language medical courses each year.
+It is home to around 10 million people, and has four universities that offer a medicine course in English; Debrecen, Pécs, Szeged, and Semmelweis, which between them admit over 850 applicants onto English-language medical courses each year.
 The local currency is the Hungarian forint, which is worth approximately 0.0032 Euros and 0.0036USD, making the cost of living in Hungary very low relative to other European countries.

 Degrees completed in this country are accepted in all EU countries, as well as Israel and India, and permit graduates to take the USMLE in the USA, the MCCEE in Canada

 All four Hungarian medical schools that offer an English language course have 6-year programmes, consisting of three pre-clinical years, two clinical years, and one internship/placement year.
 Teaching modalities include lectures, dissections, seminars, tutorials, small group learning and clinical skills sessions, with a traditional approach to medical education being favoured.
-The subjects covered in the first three years include anatomy, physiology, embryology, histology, pathology and biochemistry, among many others.
+The subjects covered in the first three years include anatomy, physiology, embryology, histology, pathology, and biochemistry, among many others.
 The clinical years feature placements in major hospitals, where students experience integrated modules in specialty areas such as Cardiology, Paediatrics, Obstetrics and Gynaecology, and Psychiatry.
-The internship year takes place solely within hospitals and clinics, and ensures all graduates have experienced life as a doctor and are able to understand their roles within the medical team.
+The internship year takes place solely in hospitals and clinics and ensures all graduates have experienced life as a doctor and are able to understand their roles within the medical team.

-All four of the universities provide teaching in the Hungarian language in the early years, which is vital for the students as the progress towards the clinical years where patient interactions become more frequent.
+All four of the universities provide teaching in the Hungarian language in the early years, which is vital for the students as they progress towards the clinical years where patient interactions become more frequent.

 Medical Student's Opinions